civol/HDLRuby/README.md

 #### About loops

 HDLRuby does not include any hardware construct for describing loops.
-This might look poor compared to the other HDL, but it is important to understand that the current synthesis tools do not really synthesize hardware from such loops but instead preprocess them (e.g., unroll them) to synthesizable loop less hardware.
+This might look poor compared to the other HDL, but it is important to understand that the current synthesis tools do not really synthesize hardware from such loops but instead preprocess them (e.g., unroll them) to synthesizable loopless hardware.
 In HDLRuby, such features are natively supported by the Ruby loop constructs (`for`, `while`, and so on), but also by advanced Ruby constructs like the enumerators (`each`, `times`, and so on).

 __Notes__: